 HR document retention periods in the UK

-HR documents can contain a huge variety of data, from the number of hours worked by employees to their absence records and pay.
-Your HR document archiving may also include accident books, furlough records and payroll.
+HR documents can cover a wide range of information, from employees’ working hours and absence records to pay details.
+They may also include accident books, furlough records, and payroll.

-In general, HR records (except salary and pay details) are kept for a minimum of three years.
-However, because payroll, for instance, needs to be kept for at least six years, you may want to make it a general policy for all of your HR records.
-If you are unsure, it’s best to consult the government guidance.
+In general, HR records (other than salary and pay details) should be kept for at least three years.
+However, payroll records must be retained for a minimum of six years.
+For simplicity, many businesses choose to apply the six-year period as a general rule for all HR records.
+If you are unsure, it’s best to refer to the latest government guidance.

 Company record retention

-General company documentation can include contracts and business agreements, which need to be kept for a minimum of six years.
-You will also need to keep your physical business insurance documents and any relevant certificates for at least seven years after the policy has finished.
+General company documentation, such as contracts and business agreements, should be retained for at least six years.
+You must also keep physical business insurance documents and any relevant certificates for at least seven years after the policy has finished.

-If you are a limited company, you will also need to retain other important company records.
+If you are a limited company, you are required to keep additional key records.
+These include:

-- Details of your directors, company secretaries and shareholders.
+- Details of your directors, secretaries and shareholders.

 - Records of promises made by your company to repay loans.

-- Records of promises for payments your company makes should something go wrong and the company is at fault.
+- Records of promises to make payments if the company is at fault

 - Transaction records if someone buys a share in the company.

-- Any loans or mortgages that are secured against your company assets.
+- Loans or mortgages that are secured against your company assets.

 - Your register of ‘people with significant control’.